TECHNICAL DESCRIPTION

 V.2 Sanitary installations

-The rooms are fitted with the necessary sanitary fittings: sinks, toilets, baths or shower trays, according to the furnishing plans.
+The necessary sanitary fittings are installed in the rooms according to the furnishing plans: washbasins, toilets with seats, baths or shower trays and towel dryers with heating cartridges.
 It is important to note that washbasins, mirrors, mirror lighting and shower panels are available at extra cost and are not supplied as standard.

 The built-in sanitary ware is all made of commercially available Class I porcelain in white.
 This includes sinks, hand basins and toilet bowls.